sinlov/go-make/README.md

 ## for what

-- this project used to cli with golang
+- a task runner written in Go for golang project

 ## Features